stared/gossipingcommons/README.md

 # Gossiping Commons

 *Ever wondered if you can share a gossip?
-Now there is a license framework for that!*
+Now there is a licensing framework for that!*

 ## Example licenses